RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv2.6.md

 ###  Who Can Request Suspension and Restoration

-For CAs that support suspension and restoration, those authorized to request suspension and restoration of a certificate must be identified.
+<span id="_Toc90290512" class="anchor"></span>For CAs that support suspension and restoration, those authorized to request suspension and restoration of a certificate must be identified.

 ### Procedure for Suspension and Restoration Requests